presidential-innovation-fellows/code-gov-web/README.md

 * In a third terminal window, run `npm run e2e`.
 The Chrome browser will be launched to run the tests and the test results will be displayed in this window.

-End-to-end tests need to be written in a file with an `.e2e.ts` extension.
+End-to-end tests need to be written in a file with a `.e2e.ts` extension.

 ## Deployment
 This app uses the `github-deploy` package for handling deployment.
 To configure